 The SUBTSKS system initialization parameter specifies the number of task control blocks (TCBs) you want CICS to use for running tasks in concurrent mode.

 SUBTSKS={0|1}

-A concurrent mode TCB allows CICS to perform management functions as system subtasks.
+Specifies whether there is to be a concurrent mode TCB so that CICS can perform management functions as system subtasks.